 The Douro may be one of Europe’s lesser-known rivers, but it is surely one of the most beautiful as it meanders its way through the spectacular rural Iberian countryside.
 The scenic journey takes you through deep gorges terraced with riverside vineyards whilst the passing landscape is dotted with restored palaces and churches, baroque buildings and picturesque fishing villages where regular stops are made.

-Douro river cruises also provide ample opportunity to visit hidden gems and great cities such as Porto, one of the most beautiful cities in the Iberian Peninsula and stunning Salamanca, a World Heritage Site with a tumultuous past and arguably the best preserved of the old Spanish cities, as well as the Portuguese capital of Lisbon.
+Douro river cruises also provide ample opportunity to visit hidden gems and great cities such as Porto, one of the most beautiful cities in the Iberian Peninsula and stunning Salamanca, a UNESCO World Heritage Site with a tumultuous past and arguably the best preserved of the old Spanish cities, as well as the Portuguese capital of Lisbon.

 Porto also has plenty of other wonderful districts to explore, each one with its own unique charm and character.
 Shop for souvenirs on a local market, dine out at a local restaurant and sample authentic Portuguese cuisine or simply wander the city streets and soak in the region’s enchanting ambience under the warm Mediterranean sun.

 Although the city is not located on the banks of the Douro, most Douro river cruises offer the opportunity to visit the beautiful Portuguese capital of Lisbon either at the beginning or end of a voyage.
-This beautiful coastal capital is made up of many fabulous districts and charming neighbourhoods, where an array of stunning architecture quaint areas can be found.
+This beautiful coastal capital is made up of many fabulous districts and charming neighbourhoods, where an array of stunning architecturally quaint areas can be found.

 Visitors to the city will also relish the opportunity to take a ride on one of several fantastic funiculars, including the Gloria, Bica, Lavra and Santa Funiculars which help to connect the city.
 From parks, gardens and palaces to museums, galleries and areas of natural beauty, Lisbon is a city of true culture and charm.